 Halle's urban area boasts 9 nature reserves on over 700 hectares.
 The lovely meadow landscape with its forests, lakes and the beautiful river banks is ideal for outdoor activities like hiking, mountain biking and extensive walks.
 Take a swim or just splash around in natural waters like the Hufeisensee (Horseshoe Lake) and the Heidesee (Moor Lake).
 There is also a broad offer of watersport activities.
 Go canoeing, wild water rafting or rowing along the river Salle.
 For equestrian sports enthusiasts, there is a race course at the western shores of the river Saale.

 At the Technical Halloren and Saline Museum, visitors will learn about the historical importance of salt production for Halle's industry.
 For demonstration purposes, the workers - called "Halloren" - still produce evaporated salt nowadays.
 Visit one of the demonstrations and learn about salt extraction techniques from back in the days until today.

 Moritzburg castle in Halle is one of the most impressive late medieval castle complexes in Central Germany.
 Diverse exhibitions attract numerous visitors to the art museum of the state Saxony-Anhalt.
 In 2008, the building extension was completed.
-The Spanish architecture Firm Nieto Sobejano added a modern touch to the historical building styles and shapes.
+The Spanish architect Nieto Sobejano added a modern touch to the historic building styles and shapes of various eras.

 TRYP by Wyndham Halle Hotel